top of page

 • In the USA, NFPA standards are "consensus standards."
 However, OSHA makes them de facto mandatory by citing them under the "General Duty Clause."

-2. The "DHA" (Dust Hazard Analysis): Under NFPA 652, US companies are strictly required to have a written DHA for their processes.
+2. The "DHA" (Dust Hazard Analysis): Under NFPA 660 (which replaced NFPA 652 in December 2024), US companies are strictly required to have a written DHA.

 • Companies in the US without a DHA are in a state of high liability.

-3. Grounding & Bonding: * While both systems require it, NFPA 484 is extremely prescriptive about the daily testing of grounding for metal dust containers.
+3. Grounding & Bonding: * While both systems require it, NFPA 660 Ch.
+22 is extremely prescriptive about the daily testing of grounding for metal dust containers.

-This brief summary is NOT exhaustive, once again it is true the way of saying "safety is everybody job", for the workers to back home safely when their shift is over; for Mangers due to the high liability connected with it.
+This brief summary is NOT exhaustive, once again the saying "safety is everybody's job" holds true, for the workers to go back home safely when their shift is over; for Managers due to the high liability connected with it.

 If you need to review your filter status it is possible to start here.